iml130/lotlan-scheduler/README.md

 # Logistic Task Language

 The Logistic Task Language *(LoTLan)* is a simple, but powerful approach to describe intralogistic materialflow logic.
-A materialflow processes is mainly a transportation task like the pickup *- go to position and get item -* and the delivery *- got to position and unload item*.
+A materialflow process is mainly a transportation task like the pickup *- go to position and get item -* and the delivery *- got to position and unload item*.

 ## Table of contents